This another post from the archives. I just could not resist thinking back to my school days again!

 Sometimes I was overwhelmed with the challenges of spending time with these odd children.
 I am one of seven siblings – the fifth in order.
 Number four – my brother is eight years older and number three, one of my sisters is nine years older than I am.
 Due to the age gap, my parents played with us more than my older siblings did.
 My Dad had unwittingly treated us like little boys.
 Under his influence we were climbing trees and running around playing sports.
 He had not taught us girly games.
 As a family, we frequently went to the park or the beach, and at least three times a week to the to the swimming baths.
 At weekends we often had picnics with other families, most of whom had sons.
 I remember huge games of hide & seek in the woods and building dens with them.
 So I had not had many contacts with girls of my own age.
 At last here was a reason to be at school!
 GIRLS.

 I learnt so much from them about what girls where supposed to be interested in.
 The girls taught me two things I never had experienced elsewhere.
 They all seemed to know how to do handstands.
-This was wonderful to me.
+This was truly wonderful to me.
 I threw myself into copying them and they tried to help me.
 Nonetheless, it took me a long time to master the art of handstands.
 They also knew how to make daisy chains.
 Can you comprehend how marvellous it was to me to be able to produce something as beautiful as a daisy chain?
 You wouldn’t believe how much patience and effort I put in to trying to make them.
 I went missing from the school several times, and rather than being asleep in the wendy house, I was frequently found on the cricket pitch behind the school – which was not allowed.
 I thought that rule must apply to the odd little children who seemed rather backward.
 I often played on that cricket pitch with my Dad and siblings, so I felt comfortable up there.
 I know why I went there.
 The grass around the cricket pitch was a little longer than our school field and the daisies had longer stalks.
 The longer the stalks the more chance I had of being able to make a decent daisy chain.
+As I look back at primary school, I have to confess one of the deepest gifts it imparted to me was learning things like how to make daisy chains from other children.
+Everything else I was content to learn from books, books my parents bought for me.
+I was discontent at hearing the teachers express their own opinions.

 Then there was the wetting myself issue.
 It happened twice that I can remember.
 It happens to a lot of children, doesn’t it?
 But it was the way it happened to me that seems memorable.
 Both times it was a fear thing.
 On one occasion, a very annoyed teacher (I have no idea why she was upset that morning) was marching everyone through the school and she turned around and said to me to stand still and not to leave that spot until she returned.
 Now, she just happened to have parked me right next to the large container containing sand and toys – so I occasionally let my fingers play with the sand.
 But out of obedient fear….I did not move from that spot.
 I have no idea why she left me there for so long (I think it was the other children that were in trouble), but by the time she came back to find me in the same spot, I was standing in a yellow puddle.
 She asked why I had not gone to the toilet and all I could do was repeat her words to me.
 Off to the headmaster’s secretary for some replacement underwear from the “lost and found” box.